 Program AH-1.1.1: At-Risk Units Monitoring Program.
-The City will annually assess the status of publicly subsidized, rent restricted affordable housing units to determine the contract expiration dates for the project's funding sources, and communicate with property owners regarding their noticing requirements to tenants under Government Code 65863.10.
+The City will annually assess the status of publicly subsidized, rent restricted affordable housing units to determine the contract expiration dates for the project's funding sources, and communicate with property owners and comply with noticing requirements under Government Code 65863.10.
 For projects with contracts that will expire in the next 3 years (ascertained annually), develop a proactive plan to preserve affordable rents at these projects.
-This will include initiation of discussions with owners and exploration of financial resources to extend contracts.
+This will include initiation of discussions with owners, coordination with qualified entities with capacity to acquire and manage properties and assisting with financial resources to extend contracts.